Yasi92/Happy-Pet/TESTING.md

 - [HTML Validation](https://validator.w3.org/)
 was used to validate all the HTML files.
   * **Important Note** on the pages with the jinja template, the W3c validator throws many errors in regards to the syntax and variable names inserted by the jinja template.
-  To get around this issue all the html files were validates by manually direct input of each file.
+  To get around this issue all the html files were validated by manually direct input of each file.
 The files were extracted from the 'view page source' on the browser.
-- All the files has been validated and all essential errors were fixed.
+- All the files have been validated and all essential errors were fixed.

 ![CSS validation report](/readme-assets/img/css_validation.png)